| |

 To install a nut plate with pop rivets:

-- first properly locate the hole as above.
-It is OK if the
+1. first properly locate the hole as above.
+It is best if the hole is slightly oversized.

-- Finally, drill the remaining three holes and install the final
+4. Finally, drill the remaining three holes and install the final pop rivets.

 Installed Nut Plate